-Becoming a makeup artists takes many years of practice and dedication, it all starts here with the junior role of makeup trainee.
+Becoming a hair and make-up artist takes many years of practice and dedication, it all starts here with the junior role of make-up trainee.

 Practice makeup technique on a tailored course, build a portfolio of work for your website.
 Work on short and student films to demonstrate your skills.

 Practice makeups in other areas of the industry, broadcast, fashion, theatre.
 Apply for trainee and junior positions in the Makeup Department.